Overseas Guides

 Website

-Mugi to Olive is not a halal-certified eatery
+Mugi to Olive is not a halal-certified eatery.

 Where to find the best ramen in Tokyo

-Even if you can’t make it to Japan, your options aren’t too shabby in Singapore—check out our guide to ramen in Singapore; if you’re headed to Tokyo, we’ve got your meal planning sorted with our list of the best food to check out in Tokyo.
+Even if you can’t make it to Japan, your options aren’t too shabby in Singapore—check out our guide to the best ramen in Singapore; if you’re headed to Tokyo, we’ve got your meal planning sorted with our list of the best food to check out in Tokyo.

 Photos taken by John Lery Villanueva.